 How do you get a knowledge panel for your business?

 If you want a chance of Google displaying a local panel for your business, the first step is to open a Google My Business account.
-You’ll then be able to verify that you are the owner of your business.
+You’ll then be able to verify that you’re the owner of your business.
 After that, you can add or edit all relevant information about your business, such as address information, opening hours and photos.
 Information that can be shown in your knowledge panel.

-In the end, Google will decide whether or not to show a knowledge panel.
-Relevance, distance, and the prominence of the business are all important aspects for Google in determining if it’ll show knowledge panels.
-Making sure your website is really awesome and working on a high-authority domain could enhance your chances.
+In the end, Google will decide whether or not to show a knowledge panel for your business.
+Relevance, distance, and the prominence of the business are all important aspects for Google in determining if it will show one.
+Making sure your website is working properly and on a high-authority domain could enhance your chances.

-It is not possible to apply for a branded or personal panel.
-Google will decide whether or not your brand is worthy of a knowledge panel.
-If your brand has enough authority, a knowledge panel will appear.
+It’s not possible to apply for a branded or personal panel.
+Google will decide whether you or your brand is worthy of a knowledge panel.
+If you or your brand has enough authority, a panel will appear.
 Brands and people who are well-known and have, for instance, Wikipedia pages dedicated to them, often have knowledge panels as well.
-For Yoast, we do have a knowledge panel.
-Joost de Valk also has a personal knowledge panel.
-I do not have a knowledge panel.
-I’ll keep working on that level of authority.

 How to verify your panel

 Knowledge panels are a great asset to have in the search results.
-For local panels, you should make sure you’re doing everything you can to get a knowledge panel.
-For branded or personal knowledge panels, it is much harder to influence your chances of getting one.
+For local business panels, you should make sure you’re doing everything you can to get one.
+For branded or personal panels, it’s much harder to influence your chances of getting one.
 It all depends on your level of authority, and that’s something that probably won’t be fixed overnight.
 Make sure to work on your branding and hopefully you’ll get one step closer to that brand panel as well!